wondergrandma/BDS_DATABASE/README.md

 Log --

-Gitrepositary with README file -- DONE
+Gitrepositary with README file and .gitignore -- DONE

 Add licenses --